edose/Spectral/README.rst

 3. Statistics:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Description of R code & mixed-model regression go here.
+All statistical code is in the R language.
+I almost always ran code as a function call from RStudio's Console window, the code itself showing in the window immediately above that.
+That's it.

+Some of the files:

+**Experiments:** summary log of the experiments and very terse results from experiment blocks 001-013 supporting the SAS paper.
+Your guidebook to this work.

+**platform.R:** ignore get.cs(), not used.
+The function SAS2014.grey.theme() was used to define the graphics theme for R graphics included in the presentation file.

+**plot_001a.R:** a very typical example plot function plot_001a(), which used ggplot2 and platform.R to construct a simple color index plot, then save it as a vector file to be edited in the wonderful Inkscape open-source vector-graphics editing program.

+**001c_cs.txt:** a text-file copy of the C# unit test (NUnit) code that generated the simulation output file **001c_rawflux.txt**, which served as input to plot function plot_001c() in file **001c_plot.R**.
+A bit baroque I guess--makes more sense in a repeated workflow.

+**002a_plot.R**, **002b_plot.R**, **003_plotmags.R**, **005_plotmagsBV.R:** typical plot functions using the wonderful ggplot2 package.

+And I'll include the entire 010-013 set of files (see file **Experiments** for a log of these runs).
+It's a lot of near-repetition, but that's what this project was like.
+I kept all the individual runs partly for the sake of ensuring reproducibility, but mostly to ease later debugging, though so far none has been needed after the fact.

+If you're looking at the code, you'll see that two functions are key to many of the R code files: lm() and lmer().
+Function lm() is linear regression, classical, much more capable than I've needed so far.
+Function lmer(), though, is the piece de resistance: mixed-model regression.
+Please don't ask me to explain it, rather have a look at https://en.wikipedia.org/wiki/Mixed_model .
+It is wonderful.
+It allows a dependent variable (here, Instrument Magnitude) to be described by both "fixed effects" [which are just standard predictors as in the function lm()] and "random effects" which allow for the extraction of pseudo-random *that is shared among subsets* of the data points, for example, it can extract noise shared by all photometric targets in each image, as when shutter timing is erratic.

 Project History *(so far)*
 ----------------------------

-In December 2007, the vagaries of corporate life and caused me to leave Chicago and visual observing to over-winter in beautiful but woefully cloudy Connecticut.
-With no sky to observe, and over numerous pots of coffee, I scoured a copy of Brian Warner's new *A Practical Guide to Lightcurve Photometry and Analysis* several times, cover to cover.
-However brilliantly Brian described the range of current practices, I didn't get it.
-I was sure there had to be a unified approach, a master model equation and ideal data set design from which one could choose a subset satisfying one's own need.
-I started coding.
+In December 2007, weird turns in corporate life caused me to leave Chicago to over-winter in beautiful but woefully cloudy Connecticut.
+With no sky to observe, I scoured a copy of Brian Warner's new *A Practical Guide to Lightcurve Photometry and Analysis* several times, cover to cover.
+However many pots of coffee, and however brilliantly Brian described the range of current practices, I didn't get it.
+I was sure there had to exist a unified approach, some master model formula and ideal data set design from which one could choose a subset sufficient to one's own need.
+I started exploratory coding.
 I imagined it would take a month or two.

-Almost six years later, in late 2013, I had only the barest skeleton of a unified photometric calibration approach, but I decided that I'd better start organizing to present what I had.
+Almost six years later, in late 2013, I had only the barest skeleton of a unified photometric calibration approach, but it was robust, linked well with R, and I decided it was time to present what I had.
 The June 2014 presentation and this repository are the tangible fruits.
-The *intangible* fruits are the work yet to do--and it's a lot.
+Whereas the *intangible* fruits are all the work I have yet to do on this--and it's a lot.

+At this writing--before the SAS conference and the critiquing I'm sure this work will cause--the greatest promise for continuing this work is actually in a side-effect.
+It proved possible to extract most of the per-image noise I had added as a "random effect" in mixed-model regression.
+So if there is a shutter timing problem, or more realistically if there is thin cirrus moving across the field of view over long exposures, most of this error can be removed.
+One can plot this "random effect" as a variable over time as a data QC check.
+Wow.
+I think that validating this with experimental photometric data is a separate project for the coming year.
+Call it Project Cirrus.

 Conclusions
 -----------